 I certainly watch with fascination as the momentum behind Bimodal IT builds to become the standard functioning model of any modern IT service.

-Is this another marker of the end of the empire?
+Is this another marker of the end of end of neoliberalism or the end of an empire?
 The American Empire?
 Like Rome and London, the final years of empire were highlighted by religious and political extremism pushed forward as the demand for change overtook the old ways.

 Romes spiral of destruction started with ever more extreme political actions to keep the population and the wealthy in under control; and the evangelical embrace of Christianity whilst retaining devotion to expired gods.